-Physical operations of a system may be replicated using real-time simulation.
+Physical operations of a system may be processed using real-time simulation.
 This is possible assuming a real-time model can be executed in a simulator having a real-time clock.
 The simulator must be able to correctly execute the model (i.e., consume inputs and produce outputs in real-time).
-Unlike physical-time which has infinite precision, real-time used in the model and in the simulator can have finite accuracy (resolution).
+Unlike physical time which has infinite precision, real-time used in the model and in the simulator can have finite accuracy (resolution).
 The hardware can guarantee timing precision up-to a finite threshold.
 Real-time simulations although not as precise as logical-time simulation can serve purposes that are not achievable otherwise.

-Accuracy of a real-time simulation clock may range from 10^{-3} to 10^{-9} seconds which is much less than logical-time accuracy, for example 2^{-32} seconds.
-A major use of real-time simulation of a sub-system is that it can be synthesized with a physical sub-system.
+As noted above, the major use of real-time simulation of a sub-system is that it can be synthesized with a physical sub-system.
 The system as a whole runs in mixed real-time and physical-time.
 The input and output interactions taking place between the virtual and physical entities generally occur synchronously.
-This, of course, assumes exactly the same amount of time passed in the real-world has also passed in the virtual world.
-This requires formulating a concise synchronization across physical-time and real-time.
-This requirement can be satisfied if the hardware and software operations needed to execute the simulation can sustain the speed at which the physical and software sub-systems are operating at.
-For example, simulated cruise controller execution and the wheel's speed remain synchronized in time throughout a designated time period.
+This of course assumes exactly the same amount of time passed in the real-world also passed in the virtual world.
+This requires formulating a concise synchronization across physical and real-time.
+This requirement can be satisfied if the hardware and software operations needed to execute the simulation can sustain the speed at which the physical and software sub-systems are operating at (e.g., simulated cruise controller execution and the wheel operation remain synchronized in time throughout a designated time period).

 A sub-system can also be a computational entity such as the cruise controller mentioned above.
-Virtual and software sub-systems as well as software and physical entities have their own timing relations.
+Similar to the synthesizing of real-time simulation and physical entities, virtual and software sub-systems as well as software and physical entities have their own timing relations.
 This view holds under the assumption that time is explicitly accounted for in simulation but not in software (i.e., software executes as fast as possible by its hardware).
 Thus, simulators, software, and physical entities can be considered as three types of sub-systems.
 A physical system can be computationally-based or not.
 A pure physical system can be a vehicle wheel.
 A computational-physical system can be a sensor with A/D and D/A converters.

 In this paper, we focus our attention to the synthesis of real-time simulations and computational-physical systems.
-We use Action-Level Real-Time DEVS simulator (Gholami and Sarjoughian 2012) which supports hard real-time execution of DEVS models.
+We use Action-Level Real-Time DEVS simulator which supports hard real-time execution of DEVS models.
 We use this simulation platform to show its capabilities for interacting with computational-physical systems.
-The chosen computational-system is a 4-relay Phidget (PhidgetInterfaceKit-0/0/4 2013).
+The chosen computational-system is a 4-relay Phidget.
 It is a hardware/software system with four electrically-controlled relays where each can be independently turned on or off using firmware and software.
-The result is a simple testbed for formulating interactions taking place between virtual and actual systems.
+The result is a basic testbed for formulating interactions taking place between virtual and actual systems.
 We propose a novel proof-of-concept approach for integrated hard real-time simulations and computational-physical systems.
-Example scenarios are developed to evaluate timing properties of interacting independent action-level simulation operations with software/hardware systems.
+Example scenarios are developed to evaluate timing properties of interacting independent action-level simulation operations with software/hardware entities.